Remote Cache

 Optional (AWS): accessing the CI runner cache from a non-Aspect runner instance

-It may be desirable to access the CI runner remote cache from a runner that is not managed by Aspect, and thus outside the VPC in which the remote cache is contained.
+You may need to access the CI runner remote cache from a runner that is not managed by Aspect, and thus outside the VPC in which the remote cache is contained.
 For instance, there may be pre-existing hardware that needs to share the cache with the CI runners.

 To accomplish this, peer your VPC to the Aspect VPC.
 Then, allow ingress from the VPC to the CI runner remote cache by adding a new rule to its security group.
-An example of this follows:
+For example:

 data "aws_vpc" "vpc" {